 A vocal polyp is a growth that develops on your vocal cords.
 Vocal cord polyps can occur on one or both vocal cords.
 They may be caused by overuse of your voice.
 Examples include singing, yelling, or frequent talking required by a job such as teaching.
 Hypothyroidism, allergies, gastroesophageal reflux disease and smoking may also cause polyps.
 The most common symptom is a hoarse or husky voice.

 How are vocal cord polyps diagnosed and treated?

-Your healthcare provider will ask about your symptoms.
-He may test your voice.
-He may also examine your vocal cords using a tube that will be passed into your mouth or nose.
+Your healthcare provider will ask about your symptoms and test your voice.
+Your provider may also examine your vocal cords using a tube that will be passed into your mouth or nose.
 This procedure is called a laryngoscopy.
-He may also use a stroboscope (flashing light) to examine your vocal cords as they move.
+Your provider may also use a stroboscope (flashing light) to examine your vocal cords as they move.

 How are vocal cord polyps treated?